Trump vowed to donate his salary. Has he followed through?

-President Donald Trump pledged to forego a presidential salary, but as his second payday approaches, the White House is declining to say if the president has donated any of his earnings yet.
+President Donald Trump pledged to forgo a presidential salary, but as his second payday approaches, the White House is declining to say if the president has donated any of his earnings yet.

 During the campaign, Trump promised he would take "no salary" if elected — a pledge he reiterated after he won.